- What are cash flow KPIs and why do they matter?

 Core operating cash flow metrics

 Core operating cash flow metrics sit at the center of cash analysis because they show whether your day-to-day business activities generate enough cash to sustain operations.
-Together, operating cash flow, operating cash flow ratio, and free cash flow reveal whether your business produces cash, how reliably it covers short-term obligations, and how much cash remains for growth or debt reduction.
+Together, operating cash flow, free cash flow, and operating cash flow ratio reveal whether your business produces cash, how much remains for growth or debt reduction, and how reliably it covers short-term obligations.

 Operating cash flow